Anastasia Khoroshilova

-Anastasia Khoroshilova (born 1978 in Moscow, Russia) is an artist.
-She currently spends her time in both Moscow and Berlin.
-She belongs to "The Russian Union of Art Photographers" in 1997.
+Anastasia Khoroshilova (Russian: Анастасия Хорошилова; born 1978) is an artist and arts educator working primarily with portrait photography.
+She was a lecturer at the Rodchenko Art School in Moscow (2012–2017).
+Khoroshilova is currently based between both Moscow and Berlin.

+Education and Career

 Anastasia Khoroshilova studied photography at the University of Duisburg-Essen in Germany.

-Since 2012 she has lectured for "Project Photography" at the Rodchenko Moscow School of Photography and Multimedia, Rodchenko Art School.
+She was awarded an Ellen Auerbach Stipendium at the Akademie der Künste Berlin in 2010.
+In 2012 she started lecturing for "Project Photography" at the Rodchenko Moscow School of Photography and Multimedia, Rodchenko Art School.

+Khoroshilova's monographic book was published by Berlin-based publishing house Hatje Cantz. in 2014.

 In 2016 she became a member of "Deutsche Fotografische Akademie", the German Academy of Photography.
+She is a member of "The Russian Union of Art Photographers" since 1997.
+Khoroshilova's work is featured in the collection of Pérez Art Museum Miami, Florida.